 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Olearia traversii is a Evergreen Shrub up to 10.00 metres tall.
+Olearia traversii is an evergreen shrub that can grow up to 10.00 metres tall.

 Forests on Chatham Island[

 Succeeds in any well-drained moderately fertile soil in full sun[

 ] but prefers a light loam or peaty soil[

 ].
 Very tolerant of maritime exposure[

 This species is not very hardy in Britain[